R.O.B.: Development

-Receiving the first R.O.B. shipment from Japan, Nintendo of America staff remembered their first impression of unboxing and using the robot, initially thrilled with anticipation.
-Howard Phillips said, "The technology was so cool! ... like voodoo magic ...
+Nintendo of America staff received the first R.O.B. shipment from Japan, initially thrilled with anticipation while unboxing and using the robot.
+Howard Phillips remembered, "The technology was so cool! [...] like voodoo magic [...]
 But then his actual motion was just hysterically slow."
-Nintendo marketing executive Gail Tilden said "That thing was definitely like watching grass grow.
+Nintendo marketing executive Gail Tilden recalled, "That thing was definitely like watching grass grow.
 It was so slow, and to try and stand there and sales-pitch it in person and try to make it exciting; you had to have the eyes lined up just right or it wouldn't receive the flashes.
 It was kind of a challenge."
-Product designer Don James laughed, "[Gyromite] was hard as hell! ...
+Product designer Don James laughed, "[Gyromite] was hard as hell! [...]
 So you really had to think two or three moves ahead to allow him to do what he was going to do.
-But it's cool to look at, right? ...
+But it's cool to look at, right? [...]
 It was a really neat, unusual little device.
 And it was fun to play!
 But again, like Rock 'em Sock 'em Robots, I wouldn't want to do it for 40 hours."
 Tasked with all of the NES's naming and branding, the sole marketing staff member Gail Tilden said the name was "originally going to be OTTO, which was a play on the word 'auto'", but she settled on Robotic Operating Buddy, or R.O.B.

-As the centerpiece of the new NES platform, R.O.B.'s first presentation came at the Summer Consumer Electronics Show in Chicago in June 1985.
+As the centerpiece of the new NES platform, R.O.B. was revealed at the Summer Consumer Electronics Show in Chicago in June 1985.
 Nintendo's brochure for attracting distributors shows a prototypical hybrid between AVS and NES with R.O.B., saying, "The future of home entertainment is staring you in the face.
 Our new video robot is the first of a long line of winners to come from Nintendo." and that R.O.B. is the "star of a new Entertainment System that's programmed to make you rich".
 The robotic persona reportedly "worked like a charm" to drive intrigued visitors to Nintendo's booth, but nobody signed up to be a distributor of the upcoming NES.

 IGN reflected that "[R.O.B.] might have been the key to getting the system into players' hands, and once they had players, Nintendo was convinced the rest would be easy."